 Make a Kesar Colour Mawa

-8. Boil the milk with continuous stirring until the milk gets thick and turned into creamy yellow rabri or mawa.
+8. Boil the milk with continuous stirring until the milk gets thick and turns into creamy yellow rabri or mawa.
 As shown in the pic below.

-9. Then turn off the heat and completely cool down the rabri or mawa by occasionally stirring.
+9. Then turn off the heat and completely cool down the rabri or mawa.
+For fast cooling, stir it again and again.

 Mix powdered sugar with mawa

-10. Once mawa is at room temperature, then mix 1/2 cup of powdered sugar (plain sugar simply ground in a blender).
+10. Once mawa is at room temperature(completely cooled down) and leaves the pan while stirring, mix 1/2 cup of powdered sugar (plain sugar simply ground in a blender).

 Add Cardamom Powder in Mawa